 Magazines make great reading material for kids.
 Libraries often have a large selection of periodicals for every age group and reading level, and for many areas of interest.
 And some magazines may have issues going back years…and even decades!

-Below is a list of my favorite magazines for children of all ages, organized by age beginning with magazines for the youngest children.
+Below is a list of my favorite magazines for kids of all ages, organized by age beginning with magazines for the youngest children.
 Short descriptions about each magazine have been excerpted from the publishers’ information.

 Print out our library list and take it to your library to find great magazines for your child!

 Hello magazine for babies and toddlers delivers colorful images, age-appropriate stories, and fun activities parent and child can enjoy together.
-(0-2 years)

 Zoobies is full of animal stories, photos, and puzzles for little ones!
 Zoobies is written to introduce infants and toddlers to the wonderful world of reading.